Star-Bank-Project/ie-bank-infra-2024/docs/index.md

 #### Application Insights
 Application Insights provides insights into the application performance, user behavior, and diagnostics of both the front and back end, which enables proactive issue detection and resolution.

+#### **Modularization Strategy**

+To streamline the deployment and management of the infrastructure, we used the following modularization strategy:

+- **Separation of Concerns:**
+  Each module in the repository is designed to handle a specific aspect of the infrastructure.
+This ensures maintainability, reusability, and scalability.

+- **Main Bicep File:**
+  The `main.bicep` file acts as the orchestration layer.
+It references all modules and integrates them with environment-specific configurations through JSON parameter files.

+- **Modules:**
+  - **App Service Container Module (`app-service-container.bicep`):**
+    Configures the backend App Service, enabling system-assigned identity and secure integration with Key Vault and Azure Container Registry.
+  - **Backend App Service Website Module (`app-service-website.bicep`):**
+    Configures the frontend App Service websites, enabling HTTPS-only traffic, custom domains, and integration with the App Service Plan.
+  - **PostgreSQL Module (`postgre-sql-server.bicep`):**
+    Deploys the PostgreSQL server with AAD authentication and connects the App Service using managed identity.
+  - **Database Module (`postgre-sql-db.bicep`):**
+    Creates the database within the PostgreSQL server, with configurations such as charset and collation.
+  - **Key Vault Module (`keyVault.bicep`):**
+    Sets up the Key Vault for storing sensitive credentials like ACR admin credentials and database passwords.
+  - **App Service Plan Module (`app-service-plan.bicep`):**
+    Provisions compute resources shared by backend and frontend services.
+  - **Azure Container Registry Module (`acr.bicep`):**
+    Deploys the ACR to host containerized application images.

+- **Environment-Specific Configuration:**
+  - Separate parameter files (`dev.parameters.json`, `uat.parameters.json`, and `prod.parameters.json`(coming soon)) define environment-specific configurations like resource group names, locations, and sensitive values.
+  - This supports consistency across environments while allowing flexibility.

+- **Automation and CI/CD:**
+  - GitHub Actions workflows automate the deployment process for each environment, triggered by `push`, `pull_request`, or `workflow_dispatch` events.
+  - The modularized design ensures seamless integration of changes and simplifies troubleshooting.

 ### Environment Design

 - **Which environments do we need for our workloads?**